l’Octavin

 The wine is named after one of the sisters from the opera Cosi Fan Tutte.
 We particularly like the mouth-feel of this wine with its generous texture and lovely acidity backed by very subtle tannins.

-The grapes were destemmed and then macerated for two months.
+The grapes were destemmed and then macerated for six weeks which was two weeks less than for the same wine of the previous vintage.

 As you would expect from a wine made from the Poulsard grape there are lovely notes of strawberries and cherries, but there is also a lingering herbal note that reminds us of marjoram or oregano.
 There are also some beautiful spices and pronounced minerality shining through.
 It is fresh, juicy and light – just what you expect a good Jura red wine to be.